iiasa/RE4AFAGRI_platform/README.md

 ### For OnSSET:
   - Have Python (version 3+) and the conda package manager installed on your local computer:
   - If you do not have this, then download and install Anaconda for your operating system from here: https://www.anaconda.com/ (Many useful Jupyter Notebook tutorials are also available there if you are unfamiliar with Jupyter)
-  - Then open "Anaconda Prompt" and navigate to this repository and into the "onsset" folder, and run the following commands:
+  - Then open "Anaconda Prompt" and navigate to this repository and into the `onsset` folder, and run the following commands:
   - `conda env create --name gep_onsset_env --file gep_onsset_env.yml` (This might take a while and download 100+MB of Python packages)
   - Then run the following commands:
     - `conda activate gep_onsset_env`